-Fascia, myofascial, myofascia, myofascial release, fascia release, osteopathy, myofascial pain, fascia pain.
+Fascia, myofascial, myofascia, myofascial release, fascia release, osteopathy, myofascial pain, fascia pain, manual osteopathy.

 You may hear the common term 'myofascial release'.
 Well what exactly is myofascia or fascia and how is it treated?